-- i.
-Brentwood Senior Activity Center The development and construction of the Brentwood Senior Activity Center, an approximately 8,375 sq. ft. facility directly south of the Aquatic Center.
+i.
+Brentwood Senior Activity Center

+The development and construction of the Brentwood Senior Activity Center, an approximately 8,375 sq. ft. facility directly south of the Aquatic Center.
 This facility provides three meeting/classroom spaces, a large kitchen, a multi-purpose space of approximately 3,400 sq. ft., parking, a bus turnout, including a bus shelter on Balfour Road, landscaping, lighting and an art element.

-The project was completed in January 2009. - ii.
-Brentwood Community Center Construction of a 32,000 sq. ft., two story Community Center with a maximum 30-ft. height.
-The Community Center includes expanded services and offerings including space for art, multi-purpose rooms, banquet facilities, catering kitchen, activity rooms, exercise rooms, and exterior event spaces.
-All new structures were designed to meet the Leadership in Energy and Environmental Design (LEED) Certified-level standard of the U.S. Green Building Council (USGBC). - iii.
-Library Relocation and New Construction In order to construct the Civic Center, the existing library was relocated.
-Phase One of the project consisted of building an interim library in the 104 Oak Street portion of the City Hall annex building and consolidating staff in the remaining portion of the building.
-The first phase of this project was completed in June 2009.
-Phase two began in 2013 with the preparation of a needs assessment and development alternatives which have been presented to and reviewed by City Council.
+ii.
+Brentwood Community Center

+Construction of a 32,000 sq. ft., two story Community Center with a maximum 30-ft. height.
+The Community Center includes expanded services and offerings including space for art, multipurpose rooms, banquet facilities, catering kitchen, activity rooms, exercise rooms and exterior event spaces.
+All new structures were designed to meet the Leadership in Energy and Environmental Design (LEED) Certified-level standard of the U.S. Green Building Council (USGBC).

+iii.
+Library Relocation and New Construction

+In order to construct the Civic Center, the existing library was relocated.
+Phase I of the project consisted of building an interim library in the 104 Oak Street portion of the City Hall annex building and consolidating staff in the remaining portion of the building.
+Phase I was completed in June 2009.
+Phase II began in 2013 with the preparation of a needs assessment and development alternatives which have been presented to and reviewed by City Council.
 City Council has agreed on the development alternative to tear down the three Oak Street buildings (104, 118 and 120 Oak Street).

-In October 2015, City Council approved the Library - New Construction Capital Improvement Program (CIP) project to account for the tear down of the Oak Street buildings on the City-owned parcels and the construction of a new library slated to be two stories tall with only a partial upper story.
+In October 2015, City Council approved the Library - New Construction Capital Improvement Program (CIP) project to account for the tear down of the Oak Street buildings on the Cityowned parcels and the construction of a new library slated to be two stories tall with only a partial upper story.
 The project will include an outdoor space for library patrons and an entrance courtyard.
 The total approximate square footage is 20,275.